Key points

 Climate change will affect rates of soil erosion.
 This is because:

 The risk of soil erosion varies across NSW because of changes in terrain.
-For example, steep terrains have a high erosion risk while flat terrains have low erosion risk.
+For example, steep terrain has a high erosion risk, while flat terrain has a low erosion risk.

-Hillslope erosion in NSW is predicted to increase by 7–21% in the next 60 years.
-The areas most affected are those with already high erosion risk, namely the Great Dividing Range, Central Coast, North Coast and Hunter regions.
+Hillslope erosion in NSW is projected to increase by 7–21% in the next 60 years.
+The areas most affected will be those in which the erosion risk is already high: the Great Dividing Range, Central Coast, North Coast and Hunter regions.

 Soil organic carbon (SOC) is a key indicator of soil health.
-It is associated with many desirable attributes including nutrient availability, high biological activity, soil physical structure, water-holding capacity and aeration.
+It is associated with many desirable qualities including nutrient availability, high biological activity, soil physical structure, water-holding capacity and aeration.

 NSW is projected to experience an overall decline in SOC in both the near (2030) and far (2070) future.
-This will affect nutrient supply and soil structure, aeration and water-holding capacity.
-Agricultural productivity may decrease in affected regions, unless remediating measures are undertaken.
+This will affect nutrient supply, soil structure, aeration and water-holding capacity, which have negative impacts on agricultural productivity.

 Soil is the major source of the nutrients needed by plants for growth.
-Higher levels of nutrients indicate more fertile soils and increased agricultural productivity.
+Higher levels of nutrients indicate more fertile soils and contribute to increased agricultural productivity.

 The rise in soil macronutrients over most of the state could generally benefit agriculture.
 However, intensive agricultural land use may reduce nutrient levels.